On the Coupling of Depth and Egomotion Networks for Self-Supervised Structure from Motion: Approach

-where in practice we parameterize our correction as an unconstrained vector from the $\LieAlgebraSE{3}$ Lie algebra, $\delta \bm{\xi}^i_{s't} \in \Real^{6}$, and then apply the exponential map \cite{Barfoot:2017} to produce an on-manifold $\LieGroupSE{3}$ correction.
-We view the first pass through the network to be a correction to an \textit{a priori} null egomotion initialization $\mathbf{T}^0_{st}$ that attempts to align the original source image with the target image.
-In subsequent iterations, the warped image and the target image are used as input to produce an egomotion correction that further aligns the input image pair; notably, since $^i\mathbf{I}'_s$ is a function of the current depth and egomotion predictions, these corrections can take into account the error that is explicitly encoded into the input cost map that cause the input images to be misaligned.
-Importantly, scale inconsistency between the network predictions can be accounted for in subsequent iterations.
-To demonstrate the impact of incorporating iteration, we visualize some sample-specific photometric reconstruction loss curves (as a function of egomotion) in \Cref{fig:loss_curves_no_opt} (see the supplementary material for a description of how these curves were generated).
-Here, we observe that the egomotion predictions iteratively converge to the minimum loss. \Cref{fig:losscurves} illustates how applying more iterations improves convergence and generalization during training.
+where we parameterize each correction as an unconstrained vector $\delta \bm{\xi}^i_{s't} \in \Real^{6}$, and then apply the (capitalized) exponential map \cite{Sola:2018} to produce an on-manifold $\LieGroupSE{3}$ correction; the summation is a reasonable approximation because the corrections are generally very small.
+We view the first pass through the network to be a correction to an \textit{a priori} null egomotion initialization $\mathbf{T}^0_{st}$ that (more coarsely) aligns the original source image with the target image.
+In subsequent iterations, the warped image and the target image are used as inputs to produce an egomotion correction.
+Notably, since $^i\mathbf{I}'_s$ is a function of the current depth and egomotion predictions, the corrections can take into account the error that is explicitly encoded into the input cost map.
+Importantly, scale inconsistency between the network predictions can also be accounted for in subsequent iterations.
+To demonstrate the impact of incorporating iteration, we visualize some sample-specific photometric reconstruction loss curves (as a function of egomotion) in \Cref{fig:loss_curves_no_opt}.\footnote{The 1D loss curves were generated by sampling forward translation or yaw values via a grid search and then plotting the resulting $\mathcal{L}_P$ produced using these sampled values and the current depth prediction.
+The egomotion network's actual prediction at each iteration is overlayed on this curve.} Here, we observe that the egomotion predictions converge to the minimum of the loss function. \Cref{fig:losscurves} illustrates how applying more iterations improves convergence and generalization during training.
+Note that if the input depth prediction is erroneous, the minimum loss will not always align with the ground truth value of the egomotion; we address this by refining depth predictions through PFT, which we describe next.

-\subsection{Tightly-coupled depth and egomotion optimization}
+\subsection{Tightly-Coupled Depth and Egomotion Optimization}